cwe1ss/cwe1ss.github.io/2022/10/github-actions-with-managed-identities/index.md

 ```
 *([Original source](https://github.com/cwe1ss/msa-template/blob/650565fb5be038ae737676ac3f87291763b082bd/.github/workflows/platform.yml#L6-L8))*

-We can then use `azure/login` to authenticate with Azure:
+We can then use `azure/login` to authenticate with Azure (using the previously created GitHub secrets):
 ```yml
     - uses: azure/login@v1
       with: